 Notable amongst the Clan

 from early times was John Heminges (sometimes spelled Heming or Heminge) (1566-1630), an actor in the King's Men, the playing company for which William Shakespeare wrote.
-He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the...
-Another 73 words (5 lines of text) are included under the topic Early Hemmine Notables in all our PDF Extended History products and printed products wherever possible.
+He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the King's Men.
+A memorial statue of him can be found in...
+Another 62 words (4 lines of text) are included under the topic Early Hemmine Notables in all our PDF Extended History products and printed products wherever possible.

 The New World was far from the oppressive regime of the old country.
 It was a place where there was more land than people and political and religious freedom were far easier to come by.
 Many Scots even got the chance to fight for their freedom in the American War of Independence